BestTimesToVisit.com Logo

 Getting Around Great Barrier Reef, Australia

-These are the workhorses for experiencing the Great Barrier Reef, departing from coastal towns like Cairns and Port Douglas.
-They range from large catamarans to smaller speedboats, all designed to get you to prime snorkeling and diving spots.
+These are the most common way to experience the Great Barrier Reef, departing from coastal towns like Cairns, Port Douglas, Airlie Beach, and various islands.
+They range from large, stable catamarans to smaller, faster vessels, catering to different budgets and comfort levels.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.